 Our KS2 children are introduced to a full range of computational thinking and programming structures from the earliest possible opportunity.
-They revisit concepts and transfer their deepening knowledge across a range of contexts.
+They spirally revisit concepts each unit and transfer their deepening knowledge across a range of contexts.

 Our children learn how computers, software and the internet work.

 They are able to solve real-world problems using their knowledge and understanding of information technology.

 Our children create, use and combine digital content from a range of applications.
 They collect, analyse and present data and are able to use search technologies effectively.

 Our children learn how to use technology safely, respectfully and responsibly.

 In particular, they learn to recognise the opportunities the internet brings and the potential associated dangers.

 Our children learn how to be discerning when evaluating digital content and how to report any concerns they have.